Is the Radio Source Dipole from NVSS Consistent with the CMB and $\Lambda$CDM?: Introduction

 The LSS dipole measurements are indeed sensitive to various systematic and modeling uncertainties.
-On the measurement side, non-uniform sensitivity, survey masking, and the presence of foreground emission or extinction can introduce biases if not accounted for during the dipole estimation process.
+On the measurement side, non-uniform sensitivity, large-scale calibration errors, survey masking, and the presence of foreground emission or extinction can introduce biases if not accounted for during the dipole estimation process.
 Therefore, dipole analyses must rigorously validate their data processing methodologies and ensure that the dipole signal estimators employed remain unbiased against all of these effects.

-On the other hand, there are also uncertainties in modeling the expected LSS dipole signals.
+That said, there are also uncertainties in modeling the expected LSS dipole signals.
 First, as will be elaborated further in what follows, the kinematic LSS dipole depends on the spectra of the source populations and their number counts as a function of flux, which may each evolve with redshift.
 This leads to uncertainties in predicting the expected kinematic LSS dipole from the CMB measurements.
 In the case of quasar studies, previous work has shown that these uncertainties may be important \citep{2022MNRAS.512.3895D,2022arXiv221204925G}, while their relevance for NVSS measurements has not yet been quantified.

 Second, and more important in the case of the NVSS catalog, the sources may be inhomogeneously distributed across the sky.
-That is, source clustering and Poisson fluctuations in the discrete NVSS source counts (i.e. shot-noise) may each contribute to the measured dipole anisotropy.
-We refer to this as the ``local-source dipole'' since distant sources are expected to be almost uniformly distributed, while the clustering of more nearby objects will give rise to a non-negligible dipole moment.
+That is, source clustering and Poisson fluctuations in the discrete NVSS source counts (i.e. shot noise) may each contribute to the measured dipole anisotropy.
+We refer to this as the ``local-source dipole,'' since distant sources are expected to be almost uniformly distributed, while the clustering of more nearby objects will give rise to a non-negligible dipole moment.
 We emphasize that the local-source clustering and shot-noise contributions have nothing to do with our motion relative to the LSS/CMB rest frame, and so constitute a nuisance for extracting the kinematic LSS dipole.
-A proper evaluation of the clustering term requires accurate knowledge of the redshift distribution of the LSS sources \citep{2012MNRAS.427.1994G,2016JCAP...03..062T,2018JCAP...04..031B,2022arXiv221207733D}.
+A proper evaluation of the clustering term requires accurate knowledge of the redshift distribution of the LSS sources \citep{2012MNRAS.427.1994G,2016JCAP...03..062T,2018JCAP...04..031B,2023MNRAS.525..231D}.